bavornkiet/BusinessPlan-Entrepreneurship/Business_Plan.md

     - Users can see the combined progress of their own guild and other guilds worldwide.
   - **Between Friends leaderboard:**
     - Display registered friends’ city, progress and achievements.
-  - Create a sense of competitiveness between players to wishes to better out the other (Hamari et al. 2017)
+  - Create a sense of competitiveness between players to wishes to better out the other (Hamari et al., 2017)
     - Motivates to compete for a better progress.
-    - Opponents acts as a goal for player to reach and beat to create sense of accomplishment, which satisfy competence in self-determination theory (Ryan et al. 2000).
+    - Opponents acts as a goal for player to reach and beat to create sense of accomplishment, which satisfy competence in self-determination theory (Ryan et al., 2000).

 ## 1.2: Challenges and Risk Mitigation